vault27/Foundation/paloalto.md

 **Configuration workflow**

+- Separate profile in `Objects > Security Profiles > Wildfire`
-- Create profile, add rules
+- Many rules in profile
-- Every rule has application, file types, direction and anaylysis type: public cloud or private cloud
+- Every rule has application, file types, direction and anaylysis type: public cloud or private cloud hosted with a WF-500 appliance
+- Profile is applied to a security rule
 - Forward unknown files or email links for WildFire analysis
-- Specify files to be forwarded for analysis based on application, file type, and transmission direction (upload or download)
-- WildFire public cloud or the WildFire private cloud (hosted with a WF-500 appliance)
 - WildFire hybrid cloud deployment: WildFire appliance to analyze sensitive files (such as PDFs) locally, less-sensitive file types (such as PE files) or file types that are not supported for WildFire appliance analysis (such as APKs) to be analyzed by the WildFire public cloud

 **Verdicts**